veryacademy/Django-ORM-Mastery-DJ003/README.md

 * learn how to build applications using the Django framework ORM

 ## Course Introduction
 The Django ORM mastery Series is designed for students who wants to learn the Django Framework ORM in more detail than that is normally presented on Django courses.
 Therefore, this course is a great way to start expanding your knowledge of Django development.
 We start from a beginners level slowly moving into more advanced topics.
 I have tried to design this course to be modular so that you could also focus in on particular subjects, tutorials or aspects of the Django ORM should you prefer this mode of learning.
+Django as a powerful framework makes it easy to interact with database with the Django ORM.
+This allows you to directly map your object-oriented models to database table structures and in doing so also builds the data and table relationships.

 On this course you will be taught a wide range of skills, here are a few topics that we will be learning: